Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/04-NoC_Data_Movement_Comparison/README.md

 A bare-metal application runs on an Arm Cortex-A72 processor in the Application Processing Unit (APU).
 This application generates random data points and writes them to LPDDR4 memory by way of the NoC.
 56 instances of the *k*-means kernel are implemented in programmable logic.
 The APU uses the NoC to configure registers in the kernels, to instruct them to start the *k*-means algorithm, and to monitor them for completion.
 Once configured, the *k*-means kernels use the NoC to fetch data points from memory, and to write the final results back to memory.
 When the *k*-means kernels are done, the APU fetches the results from memory, solves the same clustering problem in software, and compares results from software versus hardware to validate the hardware accelerated result.

-The NoC plays a vital role in the design, and it facilitates multiple data movement paths.
+The NoC plays a vital role in the design and it facilitates multiple data movement paths.
 These are described in more detail in the following.
 ## APU to/from Memory
 The NoC provides hardened memory controllers for connection to DDR4 or LPDDR4 memory.
 The VCK190 board, for example, uses one of these controllers for DDR4 memory running at 3200 MT/s, and two controllers for LPDDR4 memory running at 3933 MT/s.
 Each of these LPDDR4 interfaces is configured as 2x32, for a total of four independent 32-bit channels.
 This design does not make use of the DDR4 memory on VCK190.
 The APU uses eight ports for connection to the NoC.
 Each memory controller has four NoC ports.
 This design connects all eight APU NoC ports to port 0 of both memory controllers, as shown in green in the following figure.
 ![APU to Memory Path](images/apu_to_memory.PNG)